nguyenchiemminhvu/CPP_Build_Toolchain/GNU_Make/README.md

 make: 'main' is up to date.
 ```

-One question here, what if there is no prerequisite is supplied to the target?
+**One question here, what if there is no prerequisite is supplied to the target?**

-=> It means that the target of that rule does not depend on any other files or rules.
+> It means that the target of that rule does not depend on any other files or rules.
 This can be useful when we have a target that needs to be updated unconditionally, regardless of the state of any other files.

 ```
 main: main.o